StevanFreeborn/OnspringAzureADSyncer/README.md

 {"@t":"2023-03-13T01:56:47.2437652Z","@mt":"Setting default Groups field mappings"}
 ```

+_**Note:**_ Only properties that are mapped to Onspring fields will be logged for Azure Active Directory groups and users.

 ## Limitations

 - The app will not support deleting groups or users in Onspring.
 It will only support creating and updating groups and users.